SerkanSipahi/consistentity/README.md

 #### Info:

-If you use the installer( Mac/Windows ) you dont have to install npm( it comes with Node.js now ).
+If you use the installer, npm comes with Node.js now

 #### Downloads: